theportugueezer/deal-calculator-react/README.md

 3. **Update Product Data** (Important!)

-   The current `src/data/constants.js` contains only a sample of products.
-You need to add all 327 products from your original HTML file.
-Copy the complete `PRODUCTS` array from the HTML and paste it into `constants.js`.
+   The current `src/data/constants.js` contains only a sample of products - UPDATED

 4. **Start the development server**
    ```bash